Curiousss/EVA/Phase2/Session9/Readme.md

   return x1
 ```

-Training process.
+### Step 4 - 15 Training process.
 Create a T3D class, initialize variables and get ready for step 4

 The `actor` is the Actor Model that is trained using the backpropagation.
 The `actor` and `actor_target` are initialized using `state_dims, action_dim, max_action`, same as explained earlier.